gangakrishh/ribbon-testing/README.md

     aggregator$java -jar build/lib/*.jar

-  repeadely access/query : `http://localhost:9090/welcome` and observ that request going to different servers in round robbin fashion.
+  repeatedly access/query : `http://localhost:9090/welcome` and observe that request going to different servers in round robbin fashion.

-  now stop one the profile server (say 8092) and repeadely access/query : `http://localhost:9090/welcome` and  observ few requests resulted in 500 error (connection errors in aggregator application)
+  now stop one the profile server (say 8092) and repeatedly access/query : `http://localhost:9090/welcome` and  observe few requests resulted in 500 error (connection errors in aggregator application)

+  #how to avoid single request not to fail?